What’s Essential - Identification of Funding Opportunities

 - Federal - MIT has a long history of working with most U.S. government agencies such as NIH, NSF, DoE and DoD, but competition for these funds can be very stiff.

 - Non-Profit – Non-profit organizations, foundations, other institutions of higher education, and state or local government agencies are another significant source of funding at MIT.
 Pay attention to unique proposal requirements and award terms, such as unusual reporting requirements, that can require extra time and effort.

 - Industry – For-profit entities are a growing source of funds for research at MIT, but require significant relationship-building, negotiation and management.
 See the page "Working with Industry"

 - Foreign – These are not only foreign federal, state or local government organizations, but also any non-profit or industry sponsors based outside the U.S. Working with foreign sponsors can be both rewarding and tricky.
-Make sure you know about the resources available through the MIT International Coordinating Committee (ICC) if you are considering applying for funds from a foreign sponsor.
+Make sure you know about the resources available through MIT Global Support Resources (GSR) if you are considering applying for funds from a foreign sponsor.

 Quick Tips for Finding Likely Sponsors

 Good preparatory work can help you focus your time and energy on identifying and pursuing those opportunities most likely to result in an award.

 - Scan the acknowledgement section of the ‘products’ of the scholarly endeavors applicable to your field, e.g. installations, monographs, presentations, journal articles, etc.

 - Sign up for and review your professional society's newsletter.
 They often publish information about funding opportunities in your field.

 - Ask your colleagues, peers, or advisors how their work has been supported.